Granule Loss On Shingles

-Roofs will also have a life expectancy where it will depend on the roofing material that’s installed and properly your roof is being managed by your contractor.
-However, just like every other building material that we use for our home, roofs will eventually deteriorate after decades of being exposed to harsh conditions.
+A roofs life expectancy will depend on the roofing material and if the roofing system was installed correctly.
+However, roofing system materials will eventually deteriorate after decades of being exposed to harsh conditions.
 One of the clearest forms of deterioration is by granule loss which is caused by weathering.

 Should I Replace My Roof?

 Another clear sign that you’ll need to replace your roof is when you see granule loss on the top layer of your shingles/roofing materials.
 In most cases, these granule losses are caused by the age of your roof.
-The roofing material that you will be using for your roof will determine the lifespan of your roof and when you will see granule loss.
-Other than having a sagging roof, having granule loss on your shingles is one of the main signs that you’ll need to replace your roof.
+The roofing material that you will be using for your roof will determine the lifespan of your roof.
+If you are seeing granule loss that is a main sign that its time to replace your current roofing system.

 How Do You Spot Granule Loss?

-There’s a wide variety of materials that are available in your local builder’s depot.
-One way of preventing granule loss from forming on your roof is by effectively delaying deterioration from happening.
-Since age is the primary cause of granule loss, you can get a roofing material that has a long life expectancy.
-Roofing materials like architectural shingles have a lifespan of 25 – 35 years, while slate tile roofing can last up to 100 years.
+Roofing materials, like architectural shingles have a lifespan of 25 – 35 years.
+While slate tile roofing can last up to 100 years.
 By getting the right materials, you are delaying the process of having to replace your roof due to granule loss.

 Each roofing material will have its own unique lifespan, it’s best that you do your own research on what you can place on your roof with good longevity.
 Likewise, you can contact a manufacturer or your contractor on what you can use that has a good lifespan.